 Informal resolution may be appropriate if the parties are willing to openly exchange views and reach a resolution acceptable to both parties.
 The parties to this process should have a clear understanding of the allegations in the complaint and the issues that are in dispute since the investigation phase of the formal investigation and resolution process will not occur (or resume) if an informal resolution is reached.

 The facilitator’s role is to conduct the informal resolution process in a way that is impartial and does not favor one party over the other.
-If the facilitator believes at any point in the informal resolution process that one party is not behaving in a way that allows for a productive resolution between the parties, the facilitator will discuss the matter in confidence with the Associate Provost for Equity and Diversity and Title IX Coordinator, and either another facilitator will be appointed or the university will require that the informal resolution process be cancelled and the complaint will be addressed through the formal investigation and resolution process.
+If the facilitator believes at any point in the informal resolution process that one party is not behaving in a way that allows for a productive resolution between the parties, the facilitator will discuss the matter in confidence with the Title IX Coordinator and Equity and Diversity Officer, and either another facilitator will be appointed or the university will require that the informal resolution process be cancelled and the complaint will be addressed through the formal investigation and resolution process.

 For the informal resolution process to have the best chance for success, the parties should be free to express themselves.
-As a result, the information received from both parties during the informal resolution process will be kept confidential by the facilitator but the facilitator may share information with the Associate Provost for Equity and Diversity and Title IX Coordinator as necessary to enable the Associate Provost for Equity and Diversity and Title IX Coordinator to oversee the process in accordance with this procedural document.
+As a result, the information received from both parties during the informal resolution process will be kept confidential by the facilitator but the facilitator may share information with the Title IX Coordinator and Equity and Diversity Officer as necessary to enable the Title IX Coordinator and Equity and Diversity Officer to oversee the process in accordance with this procedural document.

 In addition, the facilitator will not be available as a witness in any hearing that may occur should either party or the university terminate the informal resolution process before a resolution.
 This is in keeping with the concept that the facilitator is impartial and is only facilitating the interaction between the two parties.